opensciencegrid/gracc-reporting/README.md

 No reports are included with this package, but can be built by creating a class that is a subclass of the ReportUtils.Reporter class in this package.
-For examples, please see the separate osg-reporting package.
+For examples, please see the separate gracc-osg-reports package.

 Installation
 ============